dlt-hub/dlt/docs/website/docs/intro.md

 ## Who should use `dlt`?

-Anyone who solves problems in their job using Python (e.g. data scientists, data analysts, data engineers, etc). should use `dlt`, which is licensed under the Apache License 2.0 and can be used for free forever.
+Anyone who solves problems in their job using Python (e.g. data scientists, data analysts, data engineers, etc) should use `dlt`, which is licensed under the Apache License 2.0 and can be used for free forever.

 ## How does `dlt` work?